mj-xmr/SolOptXMR/README.md

 ![soloptxmr-logo](https://user-images.githubusercontent.com/63722585/163665392-cae163e6-a405-4692-8b05-b98480bc0911.svg)

-The goal is to create open-source software that aids people mining Monero with excess solar power (as well as other supplimenting renewables) in the most profitable way.
+The goal is to create open-source software that aids people mining Monero with excess solar power (as well as other supplementing renewables) in the most profitable way.
 It will accommodate for issues such as:

 - Time of day